-Tickets will be given for behavior that violates school wide rules: Respect yourself, respect others, respect our school.
+A ticket system will be utilized to recognize behaviors that violate school wide rules: Respect yourself, respect others and respect our school.

 EQUAL OPPORTUNITY NOTICE

 The Knox County School System affirms that it will comply with Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990, Title VI and Title VII of the Civil Rights Act of 1964, and Age Discrimination Act in Employment Act of 1967.